 Road safety - Heath Road

-We met with Kent Highways on Tuesday 24th July 2018 when Cllr Munford urged County Councillor Eric Hotson and his officers to reduce the current speed limit on Heath Road from 40 to 30mph.
-We have met with Cllr Hotson several times since then and he remained supportive and agreed to part fund further traffic speed surveys which have now been carried out.
+We met with Kent Highways in July 2018 when Cllr Munford urged Kent County Councillor Eric Hotson and his officers to reduce the current speed limit on Heath Road from 40 to 30mph.
+We have met with Cllr Hotson several times since then and he remained supportive and agreed to part fund further traffic speed surveys.

 We met with KCC again in November 2019 where they agreed to look to reduce the speed limit from 40 to 30mph, throughout the main built up area of Boughton Monchelsea, from Gandy’s Lane to just west of Loddington Lane.

 Some traffic calming measures along Heath Road will be required, to ensure that the 30mph is complied with and these may include verge gateway features, ‘dragons teeth’ road markings, coloured surfacing, roundels, rumble strips and visual narrowing of the road using hatching and road markings.

 We carried out an informal consultation on the above during late 2019 and early 2020 and following residents' comments and a further meeting with KCC, the planned 30mph limit will now be extended to the village gateway to the east of Brishing Lane.

 The Traffic Regulation Order is now agreed, design work is complete and KCC advise that the new speed limit will be in place by the end of March 2021.

 This scheme has been funded by the Parish Council in conjunction with a £3000 grant from Councillor Hotson